mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

 Suggested text editor applications include [Atom - OS X, Windows, Linux](https://atom.io/); [Notepad++ - Windows](https://notepad-plus-plus.org/); [TextWrangler - OS X](http://www.barebones.com/products/textwrangler/); and  [Sublime - OS X, Windows, Linux; free trial](http://www.sublimetext.com/).
 While you can use the apps installed with your operating system, such as Notepad or TextEdit, they do not provide the helpful indentations, code coloring and autocomplete, or text alignment options found in the other editors.
 For TextEdit, you must go to the Format menu and click Make Plain Text to use the plain-text version of the file.
 Do not use an app that applies rich formatting, such as Word or Wordpad.

-The end of this walkthrough has a finished version of the HTML that you can use to check your work or review if you need to troubleshoot an error.
+The end of the page has a finished version of the HTML that you can use to check your work or review if you need to troubleshoot an error.

 1. Start your text editor with a blank document and copy and paste the following HTML.
 (Note: If the text editor you are using requires you to name and save a document at the time when it is first created, call the file `index.html`.)